FlipTile, CycleTile and various iterations of #wpdev sdks

 Geolocator and MovementThreshold #wpdev #win8dev

 Last few months, I have had too much on my plate.
 Been doing lot to Windows 8 and Phone development.
-Surprisingly Microsoft UK is keeping tabs on phone developers who aren’t adapting to #WP8 and seemingly, I was invited to a dev event targeting the likes of me :P
+Surprisingly Microsoft UK is keeping tabs on phone developers who aren’t adapting to #WP8 and seemingly, I was invited to a dev event targeting the likes of me 😛

 Sure I am going and in anticipation of the event, I decided to port Cineworld app to WP8.
 Its been a challenging task.
 Reworking a few bits of LongListSelector, Visual Studio / Blend disliking all the xaml and of course a button style causing xaml exception.
 If that wasn’t enough: